Rahul to captain India in Gill’s absence, Pant returns for Proteas ODI series

-Ruturaj Gaikwad has returned to the squad too, after scoring a hundred and a half-century while playing for India A earlier this month.
+Ruturaj Gaikwad has also returned to the squad after scoring a century and a half-century while playing for India A earlier in November.
 The 28-year-old has not played an ODI since December 2023.

 India will play three ODIs against South Africa between November 30 and December 6 before the two teams face off in five Twenty20 matches.